fillup/Smx_Simple_Meetings/README.md

 echo "Meeting is scheduled, meeting key: " . $meeting->meetingKey;

 ````
-More comprehensive API documentation is under development, but for now just read the Interfaces.php to understand what methods are available.
+More comprehensive API documentation is under development, but for now just read through the interfaces defined in adapters/Smx/SimpleMeetings/Interfaces/ to understand what methods are available.

 <a name='section_authentication'></a>
 ### Variations in Authentication ###